2024-learn/DevOps/DevopsBootcamp/Linux/notes.md

   - __How does DNS resolution work?__
     - Every computer has a DNS client preinstalled. when you type in <www.thatwebsite.com>, your OS makes a DNS query asking DNS to resolve that address to an IP address or find the IP address that maps to thatwebsite.com.
     - the DNS request first goes to the recursive name server which is typically operated by your Internet Service provider.
-    - the cursive name server might have the IP address already stored. if it doesn't, then it will go to one of the 13 root servers which manage requests for top level domains.
+    - the recursive name server might have the IP address already stored. if it doesn't, then it will go to one of the 13 root servers which manage requests for top level domains.
       - these root servers are redundantly available all over the world to make getting responses quicker.
       - the root server will then look at the address and see .com; it sends a response back to the resolver with the address of the top-level domain server.
       - the resolver then asks the .com __top-level domain server__